 This storyboard outlines the basic user experiences of recording and sharing sonic walks, and touches on the signal processing concept that will be used to spacialize the sound.

 Afield is under development.
-Check out the development blog at sonicwalk.tumblr.com
+Check out the development blog at sonicwalk.tumblr.comexpand_less

-I designed educational content for this nuclear non-proliferation foundation.expand_more
+I designed educational content for the former Secretary of Defense's nuclear non-proliferation foundation.expand_more

 The WJ Perry foundation wants to help create a new generation of activists to fight nuclear proliferation.